 Or shower at all, for that matter.
 Water is h-e-a-v-y and expensive to lift outside of Earth’s gravitational field, David Donovan, PhD., physics department head and professor at Northern Michigan University tells Reader’s Digest.
 “Bathing daily is kind of new world thing.
 In the past people didn’t do that,” Donovan adds.
-But when they need to, astronauts wash their hair like this.
 What’s even cooler: the excess water that escapes from hair-washing is turned into drinking water through a water processing system.

 Astronauts can’t use the bathroom the regular way

 Us earthlings take many things for granted, including being able to use the bathroom without floating away.
 Astronauts have to strap into the toilet to ensure everything ends up in the right place.
 If not, a hilariously embarrassing scenario unfolds: the corralling of the “brown trout,” Donovan spills.
 This is when astronauts chase down floating human excrement that missed the toilet.

 In particular, things that are particular.
 Among bread, these foods are banned in space because they can easily break into small parts and cause harm by getting into machinery or the eyes of a surprised astronaut.
 In addition, carbonated drinks are limited because of the pressure differences it can cause, Donovan says.